sketchplugins/plugin-directory/README.md

 - [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
 - [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by Oscar Oto: Sketch.app plugin to merge symbols with the same name.
-- [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
-- [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
 - [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch